rtrompier/google-home-loxone/README.md

 * **port** The port used by the google-home-loxone server
 * **jwt** The path of your jwt.json file, created in Google Cloud Console
 * **config** The path of your config.json file, to configure the application

-### Notifier
-This project allow you to send notifications to yours Google Home.

-1. In the configuration file, you have to set your language ('en', 'fr', etc ...), server IP, and define your google home devices.
-Please, see the config.json.template file.
-Server IP will be used to stream voice notification to your Google Device.
-1. Your notification can be send by HTTP Call to `http://YOUR_SERVER:3000/speech`
-1. Text and targeted devide, must be passed in query param.
-Eg : `http://YOUR_SERVER:3000/speech?device=YOUR_GOOGLEHOME_NAME&text=Hello`
-1. You can now configure your loxone server, to send vocal notification to your google home (Eg : "Alarm will be armed in 60 seconds")

 ### Weather
 This project allow you to get weather information from Netatmo Weather Station near of you.